frc3268/frc3268.github.io/scheduling.md

 3:20pm - 4:20pm

 ## Competitions
 We attend 2 regional competitions every year where we ~~battle~~ compete against other teams and their robots.
-If we do well enough in a regional competition, we advance to a district competition, and so on and so forth until World Champs in Houston.
-As of yet we have never gotten quite so far, but we hope to eventually get there.
+If we do well enough in a regional competition, we advance to a district competition, and so on and so forth.
+As of yet we have never gotten particularly far, but we hope to eventually get there.
 Below is the schedule for the regionals we are attending this year, at Glacier Peak HS and Auburn HS.

 **PNW DISTRICT GLACIER PEAK EVENT**
 Date: March 3 - March 5 2023